 Rodents can be devastating for a hotel: not only because they are destructive and carry diseases, but because guests will talk if they see even one mouse or rat on the premises.
 What guests say can ruin your hotel’s reputation.
-Here’s how to keep your hotel running smoothly and how to target rodents in your Queens, NY, hotel with professional pest control.
+Here’s how to keep your hotel running smoothly and how to target rodents in a hotel with professional rodent control in Queens, NY.

 Even one sighting of a mouse scurrying along the baseboards or a few mouse droppings in the room can be disastrous.
 Even though rodents are naturally drawn to any establishment that holds the promise of easy food – such as hotels and restaurants – it’s possible to deter rodents, and quickly take care of any that are present.